 Emmanuel College is one of 140 local nonprofits to receive grants of $100,000 to $500,000 each through the Cummings Foundation’s $25 Million Grant Program.

 All individuals parking on campus are required to have a valid parking tag.
-Parking during the hours of 7:30 am and 5:00 pm, Monday through Friday, is restricted to student commuters who live outside the City of Boston and Emmanuel employees who have College-issued parking permits.
-We strongly encourage the use of public transportation.
-The MBTA Green Line Fenway station is a short walk from the Emmanuel campus.
-Please contact the Office of Student Financial Services to purchase a monthly MBTA pass.
+Parking during the hours of 7:00 am and midnight daily seven days a week, is restricted to students who have been approved for parking privileges, and Emmanuel employees who have College-issued parking permits.
+All student parking passes will be reviewed by the Office of Student Involvement via Emmanuel’s Engage platform prior to the beginning of each semester; application deadlines are communicated online.
+Due to the limited parking availability on our urban campus, we strongly encourage the use of public transportation when available to students.
+The MBTA Green Line Fenway station is a short distance from the Emmanuel campus; reduced MBTA parking passes can be purchased from the MBTA.

-The College does not issue parking permits to resident students or to commuters who live in Boston (Allston, Back Bay, Bay Village, Beacon Hill, Brighton, Charlestown, Dorchester, Downtown, East Boston, Fenway Kenmore, Hyde Park, Jamaica Plain, Mattapan, Mission Hill, North End, Roslindale, Roxbury, South Boston, South End, West End and West Roxbury), Brookline and parts of Newton.
+The College does not issue parking permits to resident students commuting to or to commuters who live in, the following areas of Boston (Allston, Back Bay, Bay Village, Beacon Hill, Brighton, Charlestown, Dorchester, Downtown, East Boston, Fenway Kenmore, Hyde Park, Jamaica Plain, Mattapan, Mission Hill, North End, Roslindale, Roxbury, South Boston, South End, West End and West Roxbury), Brookline and parts of Newton.

 Prospective parents and students visiting the campus for a tour, information session or other Admissions event are offered on-campus parking, as available.
 Please direct any questions to firstname.lastname@example.org.

 Faculty, administrators and staff should notify Campus Safety of visitors by submitting a parking request to email@example.com.